vsrinivas/fuchsia/docs/magenta/mg_and_lk.md

 with fast processors, non-trivial amounts of ram with arbitrary peripherals doing open ended computation.

+Magenta inner constructs are based on [LK](https://github.com/littlekernel/lk) but the layers above are new.
+For example, Magenta has the concept of a process but LK does not.
+However, a Magenta process is made of by LK-level constructs such as threads and memory.

 More specifically, some the visible differences are:

-+ Magenta has user-mode support `lib/lkuser, lib/magenta`, upstream LK does not.
++ Magenta has first class user-mode support.
+LK does not.
-+ Magenta has objects, they are manipulated by user mode via handles.
++ Magenta is an object-handle system.
+LK does not have either concept.
 + Magenta has a capability-based security model.
 In LK all code is trusted.

-+ Magenta supports at the kernel level, the Mojo application model.
+Over time, even the low level constructs will change to accomodate the new requirements and to be a better fit with the rest of the system.